openstack/openstack-manuals/doc/admin-guide/source/compute-images-instances.rst

 **To configure UEFI environment**

-To successfully launch an instance from an UEFI image in QEMU/KVM environment, the cloud administrator has to install the following packages on compute node:
+To successfully launch an instance from an UEFI image in QEMU/KVM environment, the administrator has to install the following packages on compute node:

 -  OVMF, a port of Intel's tianocore firmware to QEMU virtual machine.